TIMELINE

 BLIND EDIT

-Blind edit mode is a Timeline feature that allows you to make changes to a Timeline without having those changes being instantly reflected on the media servers.
+Blind edit mode lets you make changes to a Timeline without instantly reflecting them on the runners.